GfSE/SpecIF-Pages/Tutorials/05_Requirement-with-Enumerated-Property.md

 # Tutorial 5: Requirement with Enumerated Property

-Next, we would like to discuss how to add a property to a resource which may assume one of several predefined (\"enumerated\") values.
+Next, we would like to add a property to a resource which may assume one of several predefined (\"enumerated\") values.
 The previously discussed requirement will now get a property indicating it's  priority.

 Again, let's start with the new elements of a SpecIF data-set.